NSLVE Frequently Asked Questions

 When can we expect a report?

-After a federal election, compiling a complete set of voting records takes several months.
+After a federal election, compiling a complete set of voting records that has been certified by secretaries of state takes several months.
 The Clearinghouse then matches enrollment and voting records.
 We analyze the data and send a customized report to participating campuses.
-In a non-election year, we usually send NSLVE reports within two months after the sign-up deadline.
-Once a campus signs up, we send a confirmation email with an approximate date of the first report.
-If there are delays, we’ll let you know.
+This process takes about six to eight months, barring delays with the voting records.

 How can we use the data?

-I am a faculty or staff member on a participating campus.
-Will you share my campus’ report with me?
+I am a faculty or staff member on a campus.
+How do I locate our report?

 I am not affiliated with a campus.
-Can my organization obtain and/or use NSLVE data?
+May my organization obtain and/or use NSLVE data?

 Our campus reports contain a lot of data for you to sift through.
-We’ve created a special FAQ about the reports.
+We’ve created a special FAQ about NSLVE data and campus reports.
+In the fall of 2020, we made a substantial improvement to the NSLVE process, which increased the accuracy of our estimates.
+For more information on this process, see our Fall 2020 Methodology Update FAQ.